NMCA serves a coordinating role for 2 divisions:

 - New Mexico Mental Health Counselors Association (NMMHCA)

-- New Mexico Advocates for Social Justice (NMASJ)
+- New Mexico Counselors for Advocacy and Social Justice (NMCASJ)

 NMCA is an NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 The ACEP solely is responsible for all aspects of the program.

 - Affordable locally accessible continuing education opportunities throughout the state

 - Provides services to help counselors meet requirements of licensure

 - Free Continuing Education opportunities as possible (we aim to provide two free 1 hour Continuing Education trainings per year).

 - Represent counselors in State Legislatures, local jurisdictions and school boards

 - Lobby to have professional counselors included in appropriate legislation

 - Educate legislators, local officials and school board members about the importance of counseling and it’s benefit’s for children and adolescents